vv9k/pkger/docs/src/metadata.md

     pkger-gzip: []
 ```

-A custom image, for example `centos8`, will also use dependecies defined for `pkger-rpm`.
+A custom image, for example `rocky`, will also use dependecies defined for `pkger-rpm`.
 The same will apply for all rpm based images (or images that have their target specified to RPM in the [configuration](./configuration.md))

 ### Patches